A light-hearted look at Ladas in the Caucasus, their history and how they played a part in my teenage years

 Beaten up Lada in Sighnaghi, Georgia

-This 4WD Lada in Shushi (Nagorno-Karabakh Republic) definitely looks drivable
+This 4WD Lada in Shushi (Nagorno-Karabakh) definitely looks drivable

 Showroom special outside a garage near Mt Ararat, Armenia